 Testing for Your Carb Edge or Bio-Individuality

 Once you’re solidly in ketosis for three or more months, some people like to test their “carb edge,” to determine whether they can consume more than 20 net carbs per day and still stay in ketosis.
 You can do this by gradually increasing your daily carbohydrate consumption and testing your glucose and ketones daily to see if you get glucose spikes, or pushed out of ketosis by eating more carb foods, including carb-heavy veggies.
+Learn more about testing for your carb edge here.

-It’s also common to test yourself for bio-individuality, or how your unique body reacts to certain keto-friendly foods or processed foods.
+It’s also common to test yourself for bio-individuality, or how your unique body responds to certain keto-friendly foods or processed foods.
 Some people get a glucose spike with certain sugar alcohols or dairy, for example.
 Testing your glucose and ketones before and after eating questionable foods allows you to discover if a food sensitivity is impeding your ability to stay in ketosis and achieve keto success.

 The Final Word on the Difference Between Total Carbs vs Net Carbs